LitCastVlog/scyfin-mod/README.md

 [Go to installation](#installation)

-Also valiable as a [Userscript](https://userstyles.world/style/21514/scyfin-oled-modified)
+Also avaliable as a [Userscript](https://userstyles.world/style/21514/scyfin-oled-modified)

 ---